-(2) These benefits would be payable under the Change in Control and Severance Benefit Plan if the involuntary termination without cause occurred more than one month before the change in control or if the involuntary termination without cause or a constructive termination occurred more than 13 months following the change in control.

-(3) These benefits would be payable under the 2014 Plan and/or the 2017 Plan if either (i) a successor corporation does not assume outstanding stock awards in a change in control transaction or (ii) a person, entity or group acquires beneficial ownership of more than 50% of our combined voting power, and, in each case, the Named Executive Officers do not terminate employment in connection with such a transaction or event.
+- (2) These benefits would be payable under the Change in Control and Severance Benefit Plan if the involuntary termination without cause occurred more than one month before the change in control or if the involuntary termination without cause or a constructive termination occurred more than 13 months following the change in control. - (3) These benefits would be payable under the 2011 Plan and/or the 2014 Plan and/or the 2017 Plan if either (i) a successor corporation does not assume outstanding stock awards in a change in control transaction or (ii) a person, entity or group acquires beneficial ownership of more than 50% of our combined voting power, and, in each case, the Named Executive Officers do not terminate employment in connection with such a transaction or event.

-In addition, if a successor corporation does assume outstanding stock awards in a change in control transaction and the Named Executive Officers do not terminate employment in connection with such a transaction, then each Named Executive Officer's then-outstanding PSUs will be revised in a manner as though the target number of shares subject to such PSUs had been subject solely to a time-based vesting schedule pursuant to which one third of the target number of shares subject to such PSUs (and for the PSUs granted during fiscal 2020, one fourth) would have vested on each of the first three anniversaries (and for the PSUs granted during fiscal 2020, each of the first four anniversaries) of the date the PSUs were granted, subject to the Named Executive Officer's continuous service through the applicable vesting date (with any portion that would have vested on or prior to the change in control transaction under such vesting schedule becoming vested on the date of the change in control transaction and any portion that is unvested following the date of the change in control transaction benefit for each Named Executive Officer would be \$0 because the first anniversary of the grant date will not yet have occurred as of December 31, 2021.
-With respect to PSU awards granted during fiscal 2018 and fiscal 2019, the vesting acceleration benefit for each Named Executive Officer local and fiscal 2019, the vesting acceleration benefit for each benefit for each Named Executive Officer local and fiscal 2019, the vesting acceleration benefit for each benefit for each benefit for each price would be
+In addition, if a successor corporation does assume outstanding stock awards in a change in control transaction and the Named Executive Officers do not terminate employment in connection with such a transaction, then each Named Executive Officer's then outstanding PSUs will be revised in a manner as the though PSUs had been subject solely to a time-based vesting schedule pursuant to which one third of the PSUs would have vested on each of the first three anniversaries of the date the PSUs were granted, subject to the Named Executive Officer's continuous service through the applicable vesting date.
+With respect to PSU awards granted during fiscal 2019, the vesting acceleration benefit for each Named Executive Officer would be \$0.
+With respect to PSU awards granted during fiscal 2018, the vesting acceleration benefit for each Named Executive Officer would be as follows: